edHelper.com

 By Jane Runyon

-1 The University of Houston began a study in the 1970's.
-They wanted to see in what ways the abuse of drugs might be harming the young people of America.
-They experimented with ways to keep these young people from starting to use drugs.
+1 The University of Houston began a study in the 1970s.
+It wanted to see in what ways the abuse of drugs might be harming the young people of America.
+The university experimented with ways to keep young people from starting to use drugs.
 They wanted to see if there were skills that could be taught to school children that would keep them from falling into drug use and eventually abuse.
 One of the skills they wanted to teach was the ability to say "no" when drugs were offered.

 2 In 1980, the First Lady of the United States, Nancy Reagan, visited a drug abuse center called Daytop Village.
 While visiting the residents of Daytop, she saw the problems being created by drugs among young people.
 It surprised and shocked her.
 She saw young people trying to put their lives back together after using drugs.
 She walked away from Daytop Village wanting to do something.